-Ensure public hearing and workshops are held in accordance with state code and local regulations.
+Ensure public hearing and workshops are held in accordance with state code and local land use regulation.

 1. Continue to develop discussion between the various local and regional agencies that are addressing similar issues for ways to increase collaboration.

 P&Z • CC | Ongoing